Or explore other creative options

 Outright gifts of cash, check, money order, etc.

 Appreciated stocks and securities can be donated to New Community Project through electronic transfer (through which your broker electronically transfers the shares into the NCP brokerage account), or by mailing the paper stock certificate(s) directly to NCP.
 If you have owned the appreciated securities for at least a year and a day, by giving the securities to NCP, your contribution removes capital gains taxes that would have otherwise been generated through the sale of the stock.
-[We should include here the NCP brokerage firm, contact info and DTC #.]
+These transactions are handled for NCP by Edward R. Jones.
+Contact Daniel Radcliff at for more information.

 Sometimes called “gifts-in-kind,” these are gifts of personal property in a form other than money.
 They may include gifts of tangible personal property such as vehicles, boats, antiques, artwork, jewelry, etc.